DefendArr/DefendArr/README.md

 # DefendArr

-DefendArr is a VPN killswitch for Docker containers that ensures your applications remain protected in case of a VPN connection failure.
+DefendArr is an IP and DNS leak detector to act as a killswitch for Docker containers that ensures your applications remain protected in case of a VPN connection failure.
 It periodically checks for IP and DNS leaks, stops application containers when leaks are detected, and restarts them once the VPN connection is reestablished.

 ## Features